 Duke Chapel Student Ministries provides opportunities for undergraduate students to hear and respond to God's call for their lives on campus, in Durham, and beyond through study, artistic expression, counsel, service, and community.
 Its aim is to help students bridge faith and learning during their time at Duke, so that they can take purposeful steps in bridging their distinctive talents with the world's deepest needs.

 Find the Chapel's Student Ministries team in room 0037 of the Chapel basement.
 To get there, enter through the basement door facing to the Bryan Center and the room will be immediately on your right.
-Watch a video that shows how to get there.
+Watch a video with directions.

 Chapel Scholars